DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 Saki nodded in agreement

-"You must got it all wrong, Kay"
+"You must got it all wrong, Kai"

 "Doesn't matter, it is not an excuse to neglect our duty to watch over the graveyard"